What Is a B2B Buyer? Inside the Modern Purchase Journey (2026)

 Major Takeaways: What Is a B2B Buyer

-• Today’s B2B buyer is digitally native, predominantly millennial or Gen Z, and drives decisions through independent research and peer recommendations.
+• Today’s B2B buyer is digitally native, predominantly Millennial or Gen Z, and drives decisions through independent research, peer validation, and committee consensus — long before a sales rep enters the conversation.

 How has the B2B purchase process changed?

-• Buyers want omnichannel access, fast digital experiences, and highly personalized engagement that speaks to their specific role, pain points, and industry.
+• Buyers expect omnichannel access, fast digital experiences, and personalized engagement that speaks to their specific role, pain points, and industry context.
+Generic outreach is actively avoided by 73% of buyers.

 Why is trust and transparency more important than ever?

-How can sales and marketing teams meet modern B2B buyers?
+How can sales and marketing teams meet the modern B2B buyer?

 Why is personalization non-negotiable for buyer engagement?